Matveisf/Matveisf/JS Zero To Hero/README.md

 - 👋 Hi, I’m @Matveisf
 - 👀 I’m interested in Videogames, programing, science and cyber security.
 - 🌱 I’m currently learning a little of programing and my main study is Official Guide Of Turism.
-- 💞️ I’m looking To collaborate on the funllstack comunity and inprove the coding.
+- 💞️ I’m looking To collaborate on the fullstack comunity and inprove the coding.
 - 📫 How to reach me You can search for me in gmail like "akkalashnikov910@gmail.com" or in Discord, like 1Secret.Demonik5

 <!---